caweidmann/checklist/README.md

 - do things once properly or fail quickly & cheaply
 - not everybody needs to know everything
 - not everyone's job is equally "difficult", that doesn't mean the "easy" jobs are less important! everything has its place

+## general

+- learn to laugh about your failures and mistakes